ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

 ==============================================

 It's possible to write tests checking how many database calls are performed during a REST call.
-This is useful to ensure that code changes don't lead to more database calls, or at least to remind developers in case they do.
-This is especially important for commonly used endpoints which users access often or every time they use Artemis.
+This is useful to ensure that code changes don't lead to more database calls, or to at least remind developers in case they do.
+This is especially important for commonly used endpoints.
-However, we should consider carefully before adding such assertions to a test as it makes the test more tedious to maintain.
+However, we should carefully consider adding such assertions to a test as it makes the test more tedious to maintain.

 An example on how to track how many database calls are performed during a REST call is shown below.
 It uses the ``HibernateQueryInterceptor`` which counts the number of queries.
 The custom assert ``assertThatDb`` allows you to check the number of database calls in one line.
-It also returns the original result of the REST call and so allows you to add any other assertions to the test, as shown below.
+It also returns the original result of the REST call and so allows you to add any other assertions to the test, as shown below.how many

 .. code-block:: java